Deer Valley Lodging faces involuntary bankruptcy

 Property owner Larry Yang said he didn’t have an opinion on the filing, but said he found the reaction of Deer Valley Lodging to be ironic.
 In his view, it was "blaming their customers for their own problems."

 It’s been almost five weeks since the company announced its inability to pay owners.
 Yang said he would like to know more about what the company has been doing in that time and why there’s been so little to show for it.

 Another property owner, Charles Herring, was also hesitant to choose sides, but said he’s hopeful the petition will "expedite a positive outcome for all."

 The petition addresses Premier Resorts of Utah.
 It is unclear what assets the company holds that could be split by creditors.
-Foster confirmed the company received notice from the court on April 30 and said it will have a response ready within 10 days.
+Assuming it received the court’s notice this week, it has until mid-May to respond.